TTStudio-of-TTPeter/TTPeter-s-MIT-like-License/README.md

 ```
 MIT-like License

+[Project's Contact Email: xxx@xxx.com]

+Copyright (c) yyyy {xxxxxx}

-Unlike MIT license, you cannot sell the copies.
-But you still have other
+Unlike MIT license, commercial uses aren't allowed for free.
+But you still
-rights a MIT license will give.
+have other rights a MIT license will give.
 If you want to use commercially, sell only modified versions with at least
-30% difference or contact through project's email to buy a MIT license.
+{xx}% difference or contact through project's email to buy a/an {xxx} license
-Otherwise, you should redistribute them for free.
+for any commerical use.
+Otherwise, you should distribute your products for

-Copyright (c) 2022 TTStudio-of-TTPeter
-Email: liuljwtt@foxmail.com
+free, without charging for anything.

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal